cloudshare/express-ws-chat/README.md

 Nginx listens on port 80 and does two things.
 It serves static files (copied into its docker image) and acts as a proxy for Node.js.

-The front-end source can be found in `chat-proxy/`.

-### Chat rooms

-This chat demo can host any number of chat rooms, but for simplicity the UI uses a fixed chat room name (room `237`).
-Adding support for switching rooms is a nice exercise, if you want to play around with this demo.
-All you need to do is change the WebSocket URL's room name part (see below) and add the relevant UI.

 ## Node.js

-Node.js runs our chat server (see `app.js`).
+Node.js runs our chat server (see `index.js`).
 It listens for chat messages on `/room/[room number]` and broadcasts them to all connected users.

 It also listens for REST API calls on `/api/...`.

 Its docker-compose name is `web`.
 It outputs log records using Bunyan in JSON format.
 The log files are written to the `chat_logs` volume (see `docker-compose.yml`).

+The server expects `ES_HOME` to hold the ElasticSearch hostname, which it uses to query for chat history.

 ## FileBeat